Week Without Driving

 Check out our display at the La Crosse Public Library during the week.

-Try out a Drift Cycles bike with a special WWD promo code for a free two-hpur ride (code coming soon!)
+Try out a Drift Cycles bike with a special WWD promo code for a free two-hour ride.
+Code will be published on September 28.

-Post your WWD experiences - how are you getting around without driving a car?
-(Link coming soon!)
+Post your WWD experiences - how are you getting around without driving a car? https://tinyurl.com/MyWWDExperience

 Listen to "Active Transportation Equity: Becoming Active and Aware" by Matthew Christen hosted by the Unitarian Universalist Fellowship of La Crosse in 2024.